DIRACGrid/DIRAC/docs/source/DeveloperGuide/CodeTesting/index.rst

 How do I do that?

 - you need a MySQL DB somewhere, empty, to be used only for testing purposes (in GitHub Actions and GitLab-CI a docker container is instantiated for the purpose)
-- you need a ElasticSearch instance running somewhere, empty, to be used only for testing purposes (in GitHub Actions and GitLab-CI a docker container is instantiated for the purpose)
+- you need a OpenSearch instance running somewhere, empty, to be used only for testing purposes (in GitHub Actions and GitLab-CI a docker container is instantiated for the purpose)
 - if you have tests that need to access other DBs, you should also have them ready, again used for testing purposes.

 The files ``DIRAC/tests/Integration/all_integration_client_tests.sh`` and ``DIRAC/tests/Integration/all_integration_server_tests.sh``